-Cap: The maximum allowable increase, for either payment or interest rate, for a specified amount of time on an adjustable rate mortgage.
+Cap: The maximum allowable increase, for either payment or interest rate, for a specified amount of time on an adjustable-rate mortgage.

-Ceiling: The maximum allowable interest rate over the life of the loan of an adjustable rate mortgage.
+Ceiling: The maximum allowable interest rate over the life of the loan of an adjustable-rate mortgage.

 Closing Costs: Any fees paid by the borrowers or sellers during the closing of the mortgage loan.
-This normally includes an origination fee, discount points, attorney’s fees, title insurance, appraisal, survey, and any items which must be prepaid, such as taxes and insurance escrow payments.
+This normally includes an origination fee, discount points, attorney’s fees, title insurance, appraisal, survey, and any items that must be prepaid, such as taxes and insurance escrow payments.

 Contract of Sale (purchase): The agreement between the buyer and seller on the purchase price, terms, and conditions necessary to both parties to convey the title to the buyer.

 Credit Risk Score: A credit score measures a consumer’s credit risk relative to the rest of the U.S. population, based on the individual’s credit usage history.
 The credit score most widely used by lenders is the FICO® score, developed by Fair, Issac and Company.
 This 3-digit number, ranging from 350 to 850, is calculated by a mathematical equation that evaluates many types of information that are on your credit report.
-Higher FICO scores represents lower credit risks, which typically equate to lower interest rates and better terms.
+Higher FICO scores represent lower credit risks, which typically equate to lower interest rates and better terms.
 In general, credit scores are critical in the mortgage loan underwriting process.

 Delinquency: Failure to make mortgage payments on time.

-Deed of Trust: Used in many western states, the agreement used to pledge your home or other real estate as security for a loan.
+Deed of Trust: Used in many western states, the agreement is used to pledge your home or other real estate as security for a loan.
 Similar to a mortgage.

 Discount Points: The amount paid either to maintain or lower the interest rate charged.
 Each point is equal to one percent (1%) of the loan amount (i.e., one point on a $100,000 mortgage would equal $1,000)

 Down Payment: The difference between the purchase price and that portion of the purchase price being financed.
 Most lenders require the down payment to be paid from the buyer’s own funds.
-Gifts from related parties are acceptable, and must be disclosed to the lender.
+Gifts from related parties are acceptable and must be disclosed to the lender.